Russian–Kumyk Wars: The Battle of Hermenchik and the Russian-Persian Conflict of 1651–1653

-XVIII century
+18th century

 The Persian Campaign of Peter I of 1722–1723

 At the beginning of the 18th century Dagestan was still a subject of interest of three empires: the Russian Empire, Iran and the Ottoman Empire.
 Kumyk feudal possessions adhered to different political vectors.
-For example, Utamysh Sultanate followed pro-Crimean (pro-Ottoman) orientation, the Shamkhals of Tarki, while loosing control of many feudal domains, at some point accepted personal conditional sovereignty of the Russian Empire.
+For example, Utamysh Sultanate followed pro-Crimean (pro-Ottoman) orientation, the Shamkhals of Tarki, while losing control of many feudal domains, at some point accepted personal conditional sovereignty of the Russian Empire.

 Willing to take advantage of the weakness and turmoil in Iran, the Russian Emperor Peter I set out on a campaign to seize the coast of the Caspian Sea.
 The formal reason for the outbreak of hostilities was the murder of Russian merchants in Shamakhi by the Dagestani Imam Hadji-Dawud, who refused to accept allegiance to Russia.
 On 18 July 1722 a Russian flotilla of 274 ships sailed under the command of Admiral General Count Feodor Apraksin.
 On 20 July the fleet entered the Caspian Sea and followed the western coast for a week.

 On 23 July, Peter I sent corps under the command of Andrei Veterani to the hostile mountainous area Andy.
 He was joined by the prince of the Kabarda Elmurza Cherkassky, as well as by Mutsal Cherkassky.
-On the outskirts of Endirey, the Russians were attacked by the Endirey princes Aydemir and Chapan-shawkhal, and their subject Chechen troops.
+On the outskirts of Endirey, the Russians were attacked by the Endirey princes Aidemir Bardykhanov and Chapan-shawkhal, and their subject Chechen troops in what resulted in the Battle of Endirey.
 The attackers inflicted serious damage to the Veterani corps, rumors of defeat began to spread in the Peter's main army.
 Andy was soon taken and burned, but Andrei Veterani was still punished for the failure and losses.
 At first, Peter, upon receiving news of the victory, wrote sarcastically to Astrakhan about how his dragoons "captured provisions, and turned the village into fireworks for the fun of its owners".
 However, after the news of the losses, joy was replaced by annoyance.
 The tsar understood how important it was to start any campaign successfully.
 Prior to the start of the Persian Campaign, he ordered Veterani to be careful and act "without mischief, so that in the beginning of this matter we would not be disgraced."